Pharmaceuticals and Medical Devices

 As early as the mid-1970s DCEG researchers observed that menopausal hormone therapy was associated with increased breast cancer risk—and that the risk was greater with estrogen-progestin regimens than with estrogen alone (Hoover et al., 1976; Schairer et al., 2000).
 In the early 2000s, data from the Women’s Health Initiative confirmed this observation and resulted in a fundamental shift in medical practice.
 The change in use of menopausal hormone therapy resulted in a decrease in breast cancer incidence.

 Diethylstilbestrol (DES) is the first carcinogen to have been shown to cross the placenta and cause cancer in the offspring.
 Between 1940 and the early 1970s, millions of pregnant women were given DES, the first synthetic estrogen, in the mistaken belief that it would prevent complications of pregnancy.
 Long-term follow-up of cohorts exposed prenatally to DES revealed a broader spectrum of adverse health outcomes than previously known.
 These findings have affected medical surveillance of exposed persons and have sparked research on the effects of early-life chemical exposures beyond DES (Hatch et al., 1998, 2001, 2011; Titus-Ernstoff et al., 2001, 2010; Troisi et al., 2007a, 2007b; Hoover et al., 2011).
-More information on DES
+Read the public health impact summary on DES.
+Lear more about the NCI Combined DES Cohort Follow-up Study.

 DCEG researchers found evidence that ovulation-stimulating agents used in fertility treatments do not significantly increase the risk of ovarian and other cancers (Brinton, Lamb et al., 2004; Brinton, Scoccia, et al., 2004), which has reduced concern about prescribing these increasingly popular drugs.